 6. Creator Economy

 While you cannot term creator economy exactly as a use case of web3, it is one of the prominent highlights in the web3 landscape.
-Creator economy points to the emerging creator communities, including developers, artists, and musicians, connecting directly with followers and supporters.
+The creator economy points to emerging creator communities, including developers, artists, and musicians, connecting directly with followers and supporters.
 Creators can rely on the principles of web3 for engaging in seamless collaboration without intermediaries.

 The creator economy is one of the best web3 use cases because it allows monetization opportunities for people spending a major portion of their time online in various digital spaces.
-NFTs provides many new opportunities to creators for monetization while moving past the conventional gatekeepers.
-Therefore, the creator economy use case of web3 can offer a favorable route for creators to sell their work directly.
+NFTs provide many new opportunities to creators for monetization while moving past the conventional gatekeepers.
+Therefore, the creator economy uses case of web3 can offer a favorable route for creators to sell their work directly.

 The final overview regarding web3 based on the top web3 use cases shows how it can change internet experiences altogether.
 Starting from DAOs to the metaverse and DeFi, web3 has a lot in store for the whole world.
 While some of the web3 use cases have already started making an impact, some of them are still under development.

 For example, DAOs and DeFi are the two examples of web3 use cases that are actively implemented now.
 On the other hand, you have the metaverse, which is still under development.
 The different use cases of web3 focus on the essential principles of web3 and how they can resolve conventional inefficiencies in data exchange, asset ownership, and financial transactions.
 Start learning more about web3 to discover its true potential right now.

 *Disclaimer: The article should not be taken as, and is not intended to provide any investment advice.
 Claims made in this article do not constitute investment advice and should not be taken as such.
 101 Blockchains shall not be responsible for any loss sustained by any person who relies on this article.
 Do your own research!